evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 You can choose between two sound systems for the Mercedes-AMG EQS 53 4MATIC+:

-- **Advanced Soundsystem:**: Features nine speakers and delivers a maximum output of 225 watts.
+- **Advanced Soundsystem:** Features nine speakers and delivers a maximum output of 225 watts.
-- **Burmester Surround Soundsystem:**: Features 13 speakers and delivers a maximum output of 590 watts.
+- **Burmester Surround Soundsystem:** Features 13 speakers and delivers a maximum output of 590 watts.

 Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The Mercedes-AMG EQS 53 4MATIC+ includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Mercedes-AMG EQS 53 4MATIC+ features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems